Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: A History of Knowledge Graph Completion

-In contrast to rule-based methods, KG embedding methods often scale well to large datasets.
-Such methods have recently increased in popularity due to their competitive performances in fields such as biochemistry \cite{zitnik2018modeling}, autonomous driving \cite{wickramarachchi2020evaluation}, and user recommendation systems \cite{dong2012link}.
-While some methods use a pre-determined function to generate embeddings, others use a NN to learn the best function.
-From those which use a NN, a subset of them also specifically account for connections between components.
-We define and clarify these differences here:

-\begin{itemize} \item \textsc{KG Embedding (KGE)}: a low dimensional vector representation of the constituents of a KG in which proximity in the embedding space approximates some sort of similarity in the original KG. \item \textsc{Neural network-based}: any method which utilizes a NN.
-In the context of reasoning on graph structures, this may indicate the usage of a Graph NN (see below) or another variant of a NN to accomplish other relevant tasks. \item \textsc{Graph Neural Network (GNN)}: methods which use a NN to create KG embeddings; the input is some vector or matrix representation of the graph and its constituents, such as node entities, edges and relation types, and node or edge features.
-Distinct from general NN-based methods as it also requires connectivity information between nodes. \end{itemize}
+In contrast to rule-based methods, those which generate representative \textit{KG embeddings} (KGE) typically scale well to large datasets.
+A KGE is a numerical vector representation of the KG constituents such that \textit{proximity} in the embedding space approximates some sort of \textit{similarity} in the original KG \cite{zhang2018link, li2020network}.
+Based on the graph notation defined in \mbox{\S\ref{subsection:intro_to_kgs}}, \(similarity(u, v) \approx proximity(e_u, e_v)\) for nodes \(u\) and \(v \in V\), in which \(e_{x}\) denotes the embedding for node \(x \in V\).
+From embeddings, one can re-construct parts of the KG to answer some predictive task, such as those mentioned in \S\ref{section:kg_complete}.
+Many popular KGE methods are based on NNs \cite{bordes2013translating, schlichtkrull2018modeling} and show competitive predictive performances in various fields \cite{zitnik2018modeling, ravindra2020disease}.
+In particular, GNNs are a popular category of methods to generate KGEs \cite{wu2020comprehensive}.
+GNNs account for connections between components; the input is typically a matrix representation of the graph and its constituents, such as node entities, edges and relation types, and node or edge features \cite{wu2020comprehensive}.

-In general, algorithms for representation learning on graphs share a common goal of finding node embeddings such that similar nodes in a graph have close embeddings.
-In other words, similarity in the embedding space should approximate some sort of similarity in the original graph \cite{zhang2018link, li2020network}.
-The way in which similarity is defined and encoded is a major discrepancy which leads to the variety of KG embedding methods \cite{li2020network}.

-For example, both DeepWalk \cite{perozzi2014deepwalk} and node2vec \cite{grover2016node2vec} were highly successful graph embedding methods which reused advances from natural language processing to represent graphs.
-Both use random walks to assess node similarity, so two nodes are considered more similar as they co-occur more frequently on random walks through the graph structure.
-In contrast, TransE \cite{bordes2013translating} takes advantage of the idea that many relationships in a graph structure are 1-1 and represents relationships as translations in the embedding space.
-Ultimately, similarity between two entities is represented by similarity in the embedding space after some relation-specific translation \cite{bordes2013translating}.
-In particular, embedding methods RESCAL \cite{nickel2011three}, DistMult \cite{yang2014embedding}, and ComplEx \cite{trouillon2016complex} were groundbreaking for their stronger focus on encoding relational information.